learningequality/kolibri/platforms/android/README.md

 4. The generated APK will end up in the `bin/` folder.

-## Build on Host

-1. Install [PyEverywhere](https://github.com/learningequality/pyeverywhere) and its build dependencies (for building Python).
-For Ubuntu, you can find the list of dependencies in the [Dockerfile](./Dockerfile).
+## Building for Development

+1. Install the Android SDK and Android NDK.

+Run `make setup`.
+Follow the instructions from the command to set your environment variables.

 2. Build or download a Kolibri WHL file, and place it in the `whl/` directory.

+To download a Kolibri WHL file, you can use `make whl=<URL>` from the command line.
+It will download it and put it in the correct directory.

+3. If you need a 64bit build, set the `ARCH` environment variable to `64bit`.

-3. Run `make Kolibri*.apk` to set up the build environment (downloads depenedencies and sets up project template) on first run, then build the apk.
+4. Run `make kolibri.apk.unsigned` to build the apk.
 Watch for success at the end, or errors, which might indicate missing build dependencies or build errors.
-If successful, there should be an APK in the `bin/` directory.
+If successful, there should be an APK in the `dist/` directory.

 ## Installing the apk
 1. Connect your Android device over USB, with USB Debugging enabled.

 2. Ensure that `adb devices` brings up your device.
-Afterward, run `adb install bin/Kolibri-*-debug.apk` to install onto the device.
-(Assuming you built the apk in `debug` mode, the default.
+Afterward, run `make install` to install onto the device.

 ## Running the apk from the terminal

-### If you have `pew` installed

-1. Run `pew run android`.
-You will be able to monitor the output in the terminal.
-The app should show a black screen and then a loading screen.

-### If you only have `adb` installed

 1. Run `adb shell am start -n org.learningequality.Kolibri/org.kivy.android.PythonActivity`